 Keep in mind that most website building software will take care of the basic website layout for you.
 Once you select a theme or a template, this will form the foundation for the rest of your site.
 However, by knowing what other pages you want to add and what site elements you’ll want to include, you’ll be able to speed up the process of getting your website into place once you start building.

 Step 3: Setup Your Hosting and Domain

-Step 4: Choose the Right Framework
+Step 4: Choose Your Website Building Framework

-1. Use HostGator’s Site Builder
+1. Use HostGator’s Website Builder

-2. Use a CMS like WordPress
+2. Use WordPress

+If you have HostGator hosting, then you can use the Softaculous Apps Installer process that’s located on your cPanel to install WordPress.
 Once you have WordPress installed you can customize your site by choosing from the plethora of paid and free themes.
 Just download the theme, and upload it by navigating to Appearance>Add New>Upload Theme.

 You can then customize your theme by navigating to Appearance>Customize within the WordPress dashboard.

 3. Build a Website From Scratch